All About Yellow-Bellied Slider Turtle Poop

 If your turtle’s poop is black, it could signify internal hemorrhaging.
 In other words, your turtle is bleeding inside, and the blood has turned its poop black.
 Internal bleeding can happen if your turtle ingests something sharp, like a rock or a stick, and the foreign object cuts them inside.

-Internal bleeding is a severe condition, and your turtle will need to see a vet immediately if its poop is black.
+Internal bleeding is a severe condition; your turtle must see a vet immediately if its poop is black.
 Though it’s possible your turtle’s poop changed color for a temporary, benign reason, it’s better to be safe than sorry.

 White Poop